 - 1.5 oz Azuñia Blanco Organic Tequila

-- .75 oz Azuñia 100% Blue Agave Syrup
+- .75 oz Azuñia Organic Agave Syrup

-- 1 oz Fresh Lime Juice
+- 1 oz fresh lime juice

-- Splash of Water
+- Splash of water

-- Combine all ingredients in an ice-filled cocktail shaker.
+- Combine all ingredients in an ice-filled cocktail shaker

-- Shake vigorously for 10 seconds and pour into a salt-rimmed glass.
+- Shake vigorously for 10 seconds and pour into a salt-rimmed glass

-- Top with a lime wheel garnish
+- Top with fresh or dehydrated lime wheel garnish

 Try the Tequila Negroni, a classic cocktail with a Blanco twist.
-Looking for something a little fruitier, try the margarita’s beloved cousin, the Paloma.
+Craving something a little fruitier?
+The Paloma is sure to satisfy.
 We also suggest the rich Amatitán Old Fashioned, a cocktail that is truly deferential to the history of Mexico.
-For a glimpse at the beauty of our homeland, mix up a slightly spicy Sonoran Sunrise.
+And for a glimpse at the beauty of our homeland, mix up a slightly spicy Sonoran Sunrise.

-Keep the Information Flowing
+Keep the Azuñia Flowing